OUR VISION - IMPACT

 Here are some of the ways we do this currently:

-Amplify: Amplify is a youth drop in aimed at 11-16 year olds, and takes place every other Friday during term time.
-Young people come straight from school or later in the evening (we have 2 sessions; 4-6 pm & 7-9 pm).
-They can play computer games, board games, do crafts or loads of other things, as well as getting a Friday evening snack (such as Pizza or Beefburger!)
+Amplify: Amplify is a youth drop in aimed at 11-18 year olds, and takes place every Friday during term time.
+Young people come straight from school or later in the evening (youth can drop in any time between 3:30pm - 8:00pm).
+They can play computer games, board games, do crafts or loads of other things, as well as getting a Friday evening snack (such as pizza or hotdogs).

 Cockermouth and it's surroundings areas has many socail issues that we can and do get involved with.
 The three biggest areas of concern are Older People (loneliness, dementia, illness etc); Young Families (housing, employment, debt and poverty); Young People (lack of resources, drugs, internet and gaming addictions).

-Bridge Cafe: The Bridge Cafe was born out of the 2015 flood, and now meets every Monday and Friday at 10:30 am to 1 pm at the Cricket Club.
+Bridge Cafe: The Bridge Cafe was born out of the 2015 flood, and now meets every Tuesday from 10:30am - 1:00pm and Friday at 10:30am to 1:00pm at the Cricket Club.
 It's a regular drop in venue for people who were flooded on the North Side of Cockermouth.

 MealShare: Working with FareShare, MealShare both creates meals and offer food to those who need it.
 It's a free service to anyone in need and works alongside Foodbank to relieve poverty and need in the community.